Michael Jackson’s Mom Adamant Her Nephew Has Been Abusing Her

 — Katty Perry (@LiveKattyHudson) March 23, 2017

-It’s been a month since Michael Jackson’s mom won a temporary restraining order against Trent, who’s the nephew of her husband, Joe Jackson.
+It’s been a month since Michael Jackson’s mom won a temporary restraining order against Trent, who’s the nephew of her husband Joe Jackson.
 Katherine Jackson, who currently lives in London with daughter Rebbie, alleges Trent kept her away from her kids for years, monitored her calls, and even copied the key to her bedroom.

 But Trent’s alleged misdeeds didn’t end there.
 Michael Jackson’s mother alleges that her nephew yelled at her numerous times, stole her money, and even refused to call 911 when she believed she was having a stroke.